 Tracks all rater certification and manages notification system for certification expiration.

-Creates content and schedules training webinars for raters and site coordinators.
+Schedules training webinars for raters and site coordinators.

 Works closely with Cog Core leaders and Clinical Core personnel to facilitate critical study communications with raters and site coordinators.